-The following is excerpted from The Ayahuasca Test Pilots Handbook: The Essential Guide to Ayahuasca Journeying, just published by Evolver Editions/North Atlantic Books.
+The following on ayahuasca is excerpted from The Ayahuasca Test Pilots Handbook: The Essential Guide to Ayahuasca Journeying, just published by Evolver Editions/North Atlantic Books.

 Ayahuasca is both a medicine and a visionary aid.
 You can employ ayahuasca for physical, mental, emotional and spiritual repair, and you can engage with the power of ayahuasca for deeper insight and realization.
 If you consider attainment of knowledge in the broadest perspective, you can say that at all times, ayahuasca heals.